kangwey-hash/kangwey-hash.github.io/_posts/2025-08-18-applied-data-science-project.md

 ## Project Background
 Business Goal: To optimize the Kapital fashion brand's product offerings, pricing strategies, and customer engagement to maximize sales and brand loyalty in the global market.

 This project, titled "Analysing Customer Sentiments and Product Categories from Reddit," directly supports this business goal by leveraging text analytics from online fashion discussions on social media to inform and optimize Kapital’s global product, pricing, and engagement strategies.
-It applies natural language processing (NLP) and machine learning techniques to extract meaningful business insights from unstructured text data from Reddit.
+Our team's collective objective was to apply natural language processing (NLP) and machine learning techniques to extract meaningful business insights from unstructured text data from Reddit.

-The core problem statement addressed by this project is the challenge of manually sifting through vast amounts of online forum data to gauge public opinion and identify trends.
+The core problem statement addressed by our group is the challenge of manually sifting through vast amounts of online forum data to gauge public opinion and identify trends.
 The project automates this process by combining sentiment analysis and topic modeling to provide actionable insights.

-As this is an individual project, the objective that you are working on is the complete project goal, which is to leverage text analytics to inform and optimize Kapital's business strategies.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Fusce bibendum neque eget nunc mattis eu sollicitudin enim tincidunt.
-Vestibulum lacus tortor, ultricies id dignissim ac, bibendum in velit.
-Proin convallis mi ac felis pharetra aliquam.
-Curabitur dignissim accumsan rutrum.
-In arcu magna, aliquet vel pretium et, molestie et arcu.
-Mauris lobortis nulla et felis ullamcorper bibendum.
-Phasellus et hendrerit mauris.
-Proin eget nibh a massa vestibulum pretium.
-Suspendisse eu nisl a ante aliquet bibendum quis a nunc.
-Praesent varius interdum vehicula.
-Aenean risus libero, placerat at vestibulum eget, ultricies eu enim.
-Praesent nulla tortor, malesuada adipiscing adipiscing sollicitudin, adipiscing eget est.

 ## Work Accomplished
-Document your work done to accomplish the outcome
+Documenting the work done to accomplish the outcome is crucial for a data science project portfolio.
+This section details the complete workflow, from the raw data to the final insights.
+The project followed a structured data science workflow, from data preparation to model evaluation.

 ### Data Preparation
 Data preparation is a crucial first step, ensuring the data is clean and suitable for analysis.
 The process involved: